gholibqasobov/isaac_gym_tutorial/docs/create_custom_robot.md

 # Convert the design into **URDF format**

-Now, As the robot is ready, let's install the fusion2 urdf add-in:
+Now, As the robot is ready, let's install the fusion2urdf add-in:

 ## Install Fusion2URDF Add-In